 I have been working on characterizing the effects of fixation and segregation of deleterious mutations on linked neutral mutations and how these effects bias population-genetic inference that assumes complete neutrality, for instance estimation of historical population size changes.
 This work has been under the supervision of Jeffrey Jensen at Arizona State University and Brian Charlesworth from the University of Edinburgh.

-Here is a recent seminar summarizing my recent work at ASU.
+Here is a recent seminar summarizing my work at ASU.

 Effect of background selection on demographic inference